khareyash/Path-Finding-System-using-C-/README.md

 The program is based on dijikshtra's algorithm.

 The project was ran in "CODEBLOCKS" compiler for C++.
-C graphis was installed manually too , the link is given below for reference.
+C graphics was installed manually too , the link is given below for reference.

 Video link to downlaod C graphics : "https://www.youtube.com/watch?v=fWmis4uVCHg"